laroucol/matlab_MultiRun/README.md

 ------------
 1. If you haven't already, download and compile the latest version of [DEBaM and DETIM](https://github.com/regine/meltmodel).
-  MultiRun supports version 2.x.x of the models.
+  MultiRun supports versions 2.x.x of the models.
   If you already have a version downloaded and compiled, there is no reason to re-download them, just use the copy you currently have.
 2. Download MultiRun, either with ```git```, or download the [zipball](https://github.com/fmuzf/matlab_hk_MultiRun/archive/master.zip).
-3. Make sure the folder ```+MultiRun``` is in your Matlab Path; it's not enough to set navigate to the containing folder with Matlab, as the script changes the working directory.
+3. *Important*: Make sure the folder ```+MultiRun``` is in your Matlab Path; it's not enough to navigate to the containing folder with Matlab, as the script changes the working directory.
 Alternately, you can add the folder containing ```+MultiRun``` to your Matlab Path.
 Mathworks has helpful documentation [about the Matlab Path](http://www.mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html)